sebastianbergmann/phpunit-documentation-english/src/textui.rst

 Filtering by test name
 ----------------------

-The ``--filter`` option allows you to select tests using a regular expression pattern matched against the test name:
+The ``--filter`` option selects tests whose name matches a pattern:

 .. parsed-literal::